 Gets a value indicating whether the System.Type

-// Example of using the IsAbstract property TypeDescription typeDescription = TypeLibrary.GetTypeDescription(typeof(MyAbstractClass)); if (typeDescription.IsAbstract) { // Handle abstract type logic Console.WriteLine("The type is abstract and cannot be instantiated directly."); }
+// Example of using the IsAbstract property TypeDescription typeDescription = TypeLibrary.GetTypeDescription(typeof(MyAbstractClass)); if (typeDescription.IsAbstract) { // Perform actions knowing the type is abstract Console.WriteLine("The type is abstract and must be overridden."); }